Contract Updatability

 - Decoding and using stored data does not lead to runtime crashes.

-- For example, it is invalid to add a field because existing stored data won't have the new field.
+- For example, it is invalid to add a field because the existing stored data won't have the new field.

 - Loading the existing data will result in garbage/missing values for such fields.

-- A static check of the access of the field would be valid, but the interpreter would crash when accessing the field, because the field has a missing/garbage value.
+- A static check of the access of the field would be valid, but the interpreter would crash when accessing the field because the field has a missing/garbage value.

-Updating a Contract
+Updating a contract

 Changes to contracts can be introduced by adding new contracts, removing existing contracts, or updating existing contracts.
 However, some of these changes may lead to data inconsistencies as stated above.

-Valid Changes
+Valid changes

 - Adding a new contract is valid.